Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

-We now specify graphical conditions on an underlying DAG $\mathcal{G}=(\mathbf{V},\mathbf{E})$ with $\mathbf{V}=\mathbf{X}\dot{\cup} \mathbf{L}\dot{\cup} \mathbf{S}$ such that its FCI-PAG and its RFCI-PAG are identical (Theorem \ref{th.fci=rfci}).
-Moreover, if the outputs of RFCI and FCI are not identical, we infer properties of edges that are present in the RFCI-PAG but not in the FCI-PAG (Theorem \ref{th.extra.edges.rfci}).
+We now specify graphical conditions on an underlying DAG $\mathcal {G}=(\mathbf{V},\mathbf{E})$ with $\mathbf{V}=\mathbf{X}\ddcup \mathbf{L}\ddcup \mathbf{S}$ such that the outputs of FCI and RFCI are identical (Theorem \ref{thfci=rfci}).
+Moreover, if the outputs of RFCI and FCI are not identical, we infer properties of edges that are present in the output of RFCI but not in that of FCI (Theorem~\ref{thextraedgesrfci}).